DavydeSouza/ProjetinAndroid/README.md

-# ProjetinAndroid
+# LittleprojectDavas
-me desafiando a fazer um app com firebase e Android Studio JAVA
+challenging me to make an app with firebase and Android Studio JAVA